 In our globalised world, we all have the power to create positive change.
-Each and every step in the right direction will add up and eventually, period poverty can be eradicated – we need to act with collective and individual responsibility.
+Each step in the right direction will add up, and eventually, period poverty can be eradicated – we need to act with collective and individual responsibility.

 Table of Contents